Keto Condensed Milk

 This was one of the first recipes I ever blogged back in 2016.
 I originally created this for my Magic Cookie Bars in December 2015 and it has become a staple in my kitchen.
 I think my food photography skills have improved enough in the last 5-6 years that I wanted to redo this post.

-However, we do have a sweet tooth, so it makes sense that I was on a mission to create my own.
-Once you try this low carb sugar free condensed milk recipe, you are going to be glad to say goodbye to the canned stuff.
+We do have a sweet tooth, so it makes sense that I was on a mission to create my own.
+Once you try this low carb sugar free keto recipe for condensed milk, you are going to be glad to say goodbye to the canned stuff.

 Here is a photo my low carb condensed milk being poured it over my Magic Cookie Bars to whet your appetite.